 And the CHARM alliance becomes master...

 It will be innovative, transdisciplinary and resolutely focused on major environmental and societal challenges.
-This master's degree, the only one of its kind in Europe, is the fruit of collaboration between UM and its four partners in the CHARM-EU alliance, and will be launched at the start of the 2021 academic year.
+This master's degree, the only one of its kind in Europe, is the fruit of collaboration between the UM and its four partners in the CHARM-EU alliance, and will be launched at the start of the 2021 academic year.
 A small educational revolution presented by Gilles Subra and Patricia Cucchi from the University of Montpellier.

 Imagine a master's degree bringing together students from all over the world, from disciplines as diverse as law, biology, human and social sciences, sport and management.
 Imagine this master's degree being co-piloted by several major European universities, and all these young minds pooling their skills to work on themes as concrete as world hunger or water management.
 Is it a dream?
 No, but "a very ambitious, unique and completely new project", emphasizes Gilles Subra, research professor in chemistry at the University of Montpellier and project manager for the CHARM-EU alliance.